 Some will argue that having a simple password that is easy to remember so it is not forgotten is an advantage, but having a simple password actually gives hackers that advantage.
 They will be able to use a program that will easily decipher what your passcode is.
 One tip according to Boston University TechWeb to help you recall your password is to pick a phrase you will remember by picking all the first or last letters from each word and then substitute some letters with numbers and symbols.
 To see an example, visit their website here.

-While the list is only the beginning to creating a strong password to keep your data protected, it should provide a good starting point.
+While the list is only the beginning of creating a strong password to keep your data protected, it should provide a good starting point.
 Cybercriminals have many ways to crack a password.
 That is why it is important (especially as remote workforces continue) to build a strong password that stops cybercriminals in their tracks.
 Just remember, it is never a good idea to use a password that is ‘1,2,3,4’!